Types Riot: Criminal trial

 Mackenzie did not seek criminal charges because he thought Robinson, who would have led the prosecution in a criminal case, would not pursue the charges rigorously.
 Robinson stated he did not pursue criminal charges because it was customary for the victim to choose if a civil or criminal trial should be held, and Mackenzie chose a civil trial.
 The defendants' supporters wanted Robinson to pursue a criminal trial because they thought it would reduce the amount of money Mackenzie would be awarded in the civil trial.
 Robinson declined to pursue charges during the civil trial to avoid accusations of interfering with proceedings.
 After the trial, Mackenzie declined Robinson's offer to pursue criminal charges.
 Mackenzie later claimed that his lawyers advised him not to pursue criminal charges because Robinson was biased in favour of the defendants.

 Francis Collins was charged with libel for his articles on the Jarvis-Ridout duel.
-At his criminal trial in April 1828, he accused Robinson of neglecting his duty by charging him for libel while refusing to charge the pertetraitors of other crimes, including the rioters in the Types Riot.
+At his criminal trial in April 1828, he accused Robinson of neglecting his duty by charging him for libel while refusing to charge the perpetrators of other crimes, including the rioters in the Types Riot.
 Judge John Walpole Willis agreed with Collins and threatened to report Robinson's conduct to the British government.
 A few days later Robinson initiated criminal proceedings against the perpetrators of the Types Riot, the same individuals named in the civil suit.
 The criminal trial began later that day.

 According to Jarvis, the criminal trial was orchestrated to force Mackenzie to testify in the proceedings.
 The defendants' witnesses testified Mackenzie told them he exaggerated the damage.
 Mackenzie testified the physical damage was £12 but the amount he claimed in the civil trial included money he lost in printing contracts because his press was damaged.
 The jury quickly decided the men were guilty.
 The judge determined the defendants had already paid a large settlement after the civil trial and fined each of them five shillings.